On this page:

 In the Controller UI, all times are displayed in the Controller user's local time.
 To render local times, the UI applies the offset needed to render UTC time into the user's time zone as configured on the computer on which the browser is running.

-While the Controller UI displays times in the local system time, specific timestamps generated by AppDynamics reflect the Controller system time.
-These include, for example, event timestamps in notification messages, which indicate the Controller system time.
+While the Controller UI displays times in the local system time, certain timestamps generated by AppDynamics reflect the Controller system time.
+These include, for example, event timestamps in notification messages, which reflect the Controller system time.
 Note that SaaS Controllers use Pacific Time (PT) as their system time.

 Viewing Rolled Up Data in Graphs

 Depending on your environment, AppDynamics measures hundreds, thousands, or even tens of thousands of metric values each minute.
-To display these results over time in a meaningful way, AppDynamics rolls up the data at regular intervals (for example, at one-minute, ten-minute, and one-hour intervals) based on how long ago the metric was measured.
+To display these results over time in a meaningful way, AppDynamics rolls up the data at regular intervals (for example, at 1-minute, 10-minute, and 1-hour intervals) based on how long ago the metric was measured.

-- For up to 4 hours, data is rolled up every minute and displayed at 1-minute resolution.
+- For up to 4 hours, data is rolled up every 1 minute, and displayed at 1-minute resolution.
 Each point on the graph represents a 1-minute interval; the point represents the beginning of the interval.
-Therefore, the data presented for a 5:00 AM point represents the values measured from 5:00 AM to the millisecond before 5:01 AM.
+Therefore, the data displayed for a 5:00 AM point represents the values measured from 5:00 AM to the millisecond before 5:01 AM.

 - After 48 hours, data is rolled up every hour, and displayed at 1-hour resolution.
 Each point on the graph represents a 1-hour interval; the point represents the beginning of the hour.
 Therefore, the data displayed for a 5:00 AM point represents the values measured from 5:00 AM to the millisecond before 6:00 AM.